 Landsat is a satellite program jointly operated by the US Geological Survey and NASA that has been collecting comparable images of the earth continuously since 1984.
 It collects complete imagery for the globe every 8 or 16 days, and has collected more than 9 million earth images.
 It is considered a moderate spatial resolution satellite, with 30-meter pixel sizes.
 This means that each pixel measures about the size of a baseball diamond.

-What are AIM and NRI?
+What are AIM, NRI, and NCPN?